Who Is This Course For?

 • Maximizing Support for Victims in RJ

-• Spectrum of Victim Participation
+• Spectrum of Affected Party Participation

 • Limitations and Risks in RJ